Donegal Castle: History

-In 1607, after the Nine Years' War the leaders of the O'Donnell clan left Ireland in the Flight of the Earls.
-In 1611, during the Plantation of Ulster, the castle and its lands were granted to an English Captain, Basil Brooke.
+In 1607, after the Nine Years' War, the leaders of the O'Donnell clan left Ireland in the Flight of the Earls.
+In 1611, during the Plantation of Ulster, the castle and its lands were granted to an English captain, Basil Brooke.
 The tower house was severely damaged by the departing O'Donnells to prevent the castle from being used against the Gaelic clans but was quickly restored by its new owners.
 Brooke also added windows, a gable and a large manor-house wing to the keep, all in the Jacobean style.

 The Brooke family owned the castle up until the 1670s when they moved to near Lisnaskea in County Fermanagh.
 At that time, in the 1670s, the Brookes sold the castle to the Gore dynasty, who later became Earls of Arran in the Peerage of Ireland.
 The castle fell into a ruinous state under the Gores in the early 18th century.
-In 1898, the then owner, The 5th Earl of Arran, vested the castle in the care of The Office of Public Works.
+In 1898, the then owner, the 5th Earl of Arran, vested the castle in the Office of Public Works.

 Restoration

-In the early 1990s, the castle was partially restored by The Office of Public Works (The O.P.W.).
-The towerhouse has had new roofing and flooring added, in keeping with the original styles and techniques used in the 15th and 17th centuries.
+In the early 1990s, the castle was partially restored by the Office of Public Works (the O.P.W.).
+The tower house element has had new roofing and flooring added, in keeping with the original styles and techniques used in the 15th and 17th centuries.
 The stonework has been restored and the manor wing has been partially roofed.
 Some of the oak timbers used came from the Colebrooke Estate, just outside Brookeborough in County Fermanagh.
 Parts of the exterior of the tower house have been harled.

+Donegal Castle was granted to Sir Basil Brooke in 1616.
+It was eventually restored in the 1990s, and it is now open to the public as a tourist attraction.
 The castle is now open to the public and often hosts events such as Gaelic cultural evenings or Ulster Scots events.